Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

 `default_date`: This is the default date [dimension group](92_dimension_group.md) without a time frame chosen for it.
 For example, if your dimension group is named `order` you would use the value `order` here, not `order_month` or `order_week` like you would reference elsewhere.

-`row_label`: This is the text label of what a row in this table logically represents (e.g. a table of customers, would have a logical row label of "Customer").

 `sets`: This is a list of [sets](7_set.md) that are defined in this view.
 Example syntax of the definition is below.
 ```